 558 Bridgeway, Sausalito, CA 94965 (See Map Below)

 Open for lunch and dinner.
-Valet parking is $5 per hour, so if it’s after 6:00 PM and you can find a metered place on the street nearby (more likely on weeknights than weekends) you’ll save money and park for free.
+Valet parking at The Trident is $5 per hour, so if it’s after 6:00 PM and you can find a metered place on the street nearby (more likely on weeknights than weekends) you’ll save money and park for free.

-Fast Forward SummaryTM: The Trident just reopened in late September after its return to its “Glory Days of the 60’s” name and a major remodel that left the olde murals and woodwork of the original restaurant intact.
-This is one of Sausalito’s best-known big-view extravaganza restaurants at the heart of downtown, arguably one of the two most fabled restaurant buildings in town.
+The Trident reopened a few years ago under its “Glory Days of the 60’s” restaurant name after a major remodel that left the old murals and woodwork of the original restaurant intact.
+This is one of Sausalito’s best-known big-view extravaganza restaurants at the heart of downtown, arguably one of the two most fabled restaurant buildings here (with Sally Stanford’s Valhalla, which sadly is being converted into expensive condos).
 They serve seafood and American cuisine.
-Fabulous view of the Bay, Angel Island and the San Francisco skyline, especially from the big sunny outside deck that sits on a pier over the Bay in the back.
+The Trident offers a fabulous view of the Bay, Angel Island and the San Francisco skyline, especially from the big sunny outside deck that sits on a pier over the Bay in the back.

 Something else that people should know about The Trident?
 Want to share your own rock star sighting?
 Disagree with any of our suggestions?
 Please let us know!